-In line with the proposal above, Martin (2020) suggests that sub-lexical modification 'never seems possible' with agentive subjects (p.
+Given the proposal above, Martin (2020) suggests that sub-lexical modification 'never seems possible' with agentive subjects (p.
 147).
 However, since she only compares eventive subjects with non-intentional agents, it is worth investigating the effect of intentionality in the agentive condition.
 Note that Martin's theory only distinguishes entity-denoting (agentive) and eventuality-denoting (eventive) subjects and predicts that the agent's intentions do not affect the availability of separate modification.
-That is, the way a VP-event is tokenised is determined solely by whether Voice identifies an additional eventuality in the causal chain.
+That is, the way of VP-event tokenisation is determined solely by whether an additional eventuality is introduced to the causal chain.
 Thus, whenever simplex causatives are used agentively, VP-events are tokenised by a complex event as depicted in Fig.1a, regardless of the agent's intentions.
-If, contrary to this prediction, speakers become more inclined to accept sub-lexical scope when the actions of the agent are construed as intentional, a different mechanism should be proposed to account for the overall pattern.
+If, contrary to this prediction, speakers become more inclined to accept sub-lexical scope when the actions of the agent are construed as intentional, a different mechanism should be proposed to account for the pattern.

 Also, while Martin only discusses separate modification by temporal modifiers, locational and manner modifiers should behave in the same way if her account is correct.
 The eventive condition is of interest here: if the VP-event is fleshed out by change-of-state of the theme's referent, it can also be a legitimate target of locational and manner modification.
-For example, if kill Fido is interpreted as Fido's dying event when the subject denotes an eventuality, then locational modifiers like in a veterinary hospital and manner modifiers like in an agonising manner can be about where or how Fido dies, instead of about where/how he is killed.
+For example, if kill Fido is interpreted as Fido's dying event when the subject denotes an eventuality, then locational modifiers like in a vet and manner modifiers like in an agonising manner can be about where or how Fido dies, instead of about where/how it is slaughtered.

-In conclusion, Martin's (2018, 2020) theory gives rise to the following two research questions, both of which are investigated in the first experiment:
+To conclude this section, Martin's (2018, 2020) theory gives rise to the following two research questions, which are investigated in the first experiment: